-This vegan shepherd’s pie is so amazingly delicious and whips up quite quickly!
+This vegan shepherd’s pie is amazingly delicious and whips up quite quickly!

-Vegan shepherd’s pie, or cottage pie as you may also know it as, is a delicious savory filling topped with mashed potatoes.
+Vegan shepherd’s pie, or cottage pie as you may also know it, is a delicious, savory filling topped with mashed potatoes.

-I have to be honest, I am usually a fan of Vegan Pot Pies because I love me some crust, but after perfecting this lentil shepherds pie, I am a true fan and convert to the cottage pie life!
+I have to be honest, I am usually a fan of Vegan Pot Pies because I love some crust, but after perfecting this lentil shepherd’s pie, I am a true fan and convert to the cottage pie life!

 Not only is this recipe incredibly tasty, it is very healthy as well.
 It tastes good and there is no added crap!

 It is made with all whole food ingredients which makes it perfect for indulging any time of year.